DragonWrangler1/DragonWrangler1.github.io/content/posts/voxelforge-alpha-0.5.0-pre-release-2.md

 Well.
 After Accidently forgetting to include the patch in earlier's patch release.
 We're back again with Alpha 0.5.0  Pre Release #2

+We highly recommend 5.9.0 users move to this version asap.
 ## Changes
   - Fixed mapgen crash on 5.9.0